 St. Martha’s Hall helps abused women and their children break the cycle of violence in their lives by offering safe, confidential shelter and services.
 The services provided enable battered women and their children to move beyond the violence and seek a new path of healing and hope.
 Partner Matt Devoti served as a member of the board of directors from 2012 to 2018.
 Over the years, the firm has hosted several collection drives for the shelter.
 With the help of clients, colleagues, friends and family, the firm was able to donate over 300 boxes of cereal and over 200 rolls of toilet paper to the shelter.

 As personal injury attorneys Matt Casey and Matt Devoti have seen, far too often, the devastating effects of distracted driving.
 In 2014, feeling compelled to do something about this epidemic, Matt and Matt partnered with the Injury Board’s 60 For Safety program called EndDD.org (End Distracted Driving).
 Each year, they deliver this powerful presentation, free of charge, to high school students throughout metropolitan St. Louis and southeastern Missouri.
 The presentation is designed to educate young drivers on the importance of recognizing and eliminating distractions while driving.
-To date, they have delivered the presentation to over 4,500 students at nine area high schools.
+To date, they have delivered the presentation to over 5,000 students at nine area high schools.
+They recently expanded their audience by offering an adult version of the presentation, which can be given in corporate settings.

-Matt Casey is an active member of Little Flower Catholic Church and currently serves as a member of the Parish Steering Committee and as Director of Youth Soccer.
-Previously, he served as a member and as President of the Parish Council.
-His daughter is enrolled in Little Flower School and plays soccer on a team he coaches.
+Matt Casey is an active member of Little Flower Catholic Church and recently joined the Administration & Finance Commission.
+Previously, he served as a member of the Parish Steering Committee, as Lay Director of Youth Soccer and as President of the Parish Council.

 Matt Devoti is an active member of St. Gabriel Catholic Church and School in south St. Louis City.
 He has served on the Stewardship Committee, the ACTS Team and the school auction committee.
 He previously coached his daughter’s St. Gabriel softball team and currently serves as assistant coach for his son’s St. Gabriel baseball team.